ChristineLuBean/christinelubean/README.md

 <hr>
 <p align="left">My love of problem-solving and fascination with technology led me to teach myself web development at  11.
 Over the years, I've honed my skills, going from a kid with a beaten up HTML manual to a full-stack developer specializing in web application security.</p>

 <p align="left">As a freelance developer and software engineer at 100Devs, I use my coding and penetration testing skills to create secure and accessible websites and web apps.
-My background in communication and experiences with different audiences and clients allows me to bring value and integrity to every project.</p>
+My background in communication and experiences with different audiences and clients allows me to bring trust and value to every project.</p>

 <p align="left">When I’m not coding or keeping up with the latest news in cyber security, I enjoy drawing, writing, and gaming with my husband while my two mischievous cats beg us for attention.</p>